scolomar/docker-aws/README-auto-partial.md

-This project will allow you to deploy a containerized application in a cluster of your choice.
+This project will help you create a cluster in AWS.

 The following instructions will help you create the infrastructure in AWS:
 * [AWS infrastructure](README-aws.md)